RES 2021 Annual Conference

 Economic Journal Lecture

-Matthew Gentzkow is Professor of Economics at Stanford University.
+Matthew Gentzkow is Landau Professor of Technology and the Economy at Stanford University.
 He studies empirical industrial organization and political economy, with a specific focus on media industries.

 Guido Imbens is The Applied Econometrics Professor and Professor of Economics at the Stanford Graduate School of Business and the Department of Economics.